slitzer/racing-lap-tracker/README.md

 Adjust connection settings in your backend environment variables as needed.

-**Warning**: The Admin page's Import function expects a full database export created via the Export button.
-Uploading any other JSON file will be rejected and no data will be modified.
+**Note**: The Admin page's Import function accepts JSON files created via the Export button.
+Existing records are preserved and any duplicates in the file are skipped during import.
+During the import process the Admin page now shows a progress bar and log of actions.

 ## Running Tests